 - (a) The main purpose of an individual health care plan for a student with medical needs is to identify the level of support that is needed.
-Not all students who have medical needs will require an individual plan. - (b) The Health Care Plan should be prepared by the School Nurse and reviewed regularly, depending on the nature of the child's particular needs.
-As a minimum, plans should be reviewed at least once a year. - (c) Copies of Health Care Plans should be located in Pupil Reception.
-Photos of children with a Medical Care Plan will be held in Pupil Reception, Main Reception and the Staff Room.
+Not all students who have medical needs will require an individual plan. - (b) The Health Care Plan should be prepared by the SLT Link and Pupil Receptionist and reviewed regularly, depending on the nature of the child's particular needs.
+As a minimum, plans should be reviewed at least once a year. - (c) Copies of Health Care Plans are stored on the school's online platform (EduKey) this includes photographs of the pupils concerned.
+Details of children with a Medical Care Plan are held in Pupil Reception and available to staff in the Medical Needs resource library on SharePoint.

-6. Roles and responsibilities of staff managing the administration of medicines
+6. Roles and Responsibilities of Staff managing the Administration of Medicines

-- (a) The School will ensure that at least the Pupil Receptionist based in the Medical Room is responsible for the administration of medicines and that any medicines will only be administered by staff who have received training. - (b) The School should ensure that the SLT link is also trained to manage medicines.
+- (a) The School will ensure that at least the Pupil Receptionist based in the Pupil Reception is responsible for the administration of medicines and that any medicines will only be administered by staff who have received training. - (b) The School should ensure that the SLT link is also trained to manage medicines.

-7. Parental responsibilities
+7. Parental Responsibilities